k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 Deployment can be done for either all updated LUs, those that are not yet deployed, or a specific LU.

-To deploy all updated LUs, make either of the following:
+To deploy all updated LUs, perform either one of the following actions:

 * In top menu bar, click Fabric and then "Deploy All Updated Logical Units".
 * In the bottom status bar, hover with the mouse over "Deployment Status", to display a tooltip that implies which LUs are not deployed.
 Clicking on "Deployment Status" will trigger the deployment on these LUs.